History of figure skating: Early 20th century

 In the beginning of the 20th century, figure skating was lent a more athletic character through the developments of Ulrich Salchow, a Swede.
 Salchow was considered the greatest figure skater of his day by far, winning the world championships ten times.
 The crowning achievement of his career, however, was his development of ice skates with slightly serrated blades, giving enough traction on the ice to launch long jumps.
 The salchow jump, still used prominently in figure skating routines today, is named for him, and was considered Salchow's greatest contribution to figure skating.

+The number of carnivals increased dramatically by the early 20th century, due to increase in numbers of skating clubs, the development of artificial ice, and the increase of availability of covered and indoor ice rinks.
+Their heyday occurred between World War I and World War II.

 Figure skating's Olympic debut came at the 1908 Summer Olympics—it was the first winter sport introduced to the Olympics.
 The competition included men's singles, ladies' singles, pairs, and special figures.

 The largest public ice rink in the world, the Sportpalast in Berlin, opened in the 1910s.
 The rink had an area of 2,400 m2 (25,800 ft2), with dimensions of 60 m by 40 m (197 ft by 131 ft).
 The new rink increased both the public interest in figure skating as well as the number of people who practiced the sport.
 Many new figure skaters came from Germany, among them Werner Rittberger and Charlotta Oelschägel.
 Rittberger invented another jump, at first named eponymously, but eventually changed to the name it is known by today, the loop jump.
 Oelschlägel won a championship in the United States at the age of 17, and had a professional career spanning ten years.